vbrks/DevicesCheckBot/README.md

 The application occupies port 4242, so it must be open in the firewall.

-Used technologies and libraries: Spring, log4j, netty.
+Used technologies and libraries: Spring, lombok, netty, telegrambots.

 The client part is located in the repository at the link: https://github.com/vbrks/DevicesCheckClient